 Shrubs and Trees Need Nutrients

-All the plants on your property begin to grow again as ground temperatures rise above 50 °.
-This means your grass, your bushes, your trees, and your weeds will all require nutrients around the same time.
-If there’s not enough to go around, it’s likely your grass will suffer the most, but a lack of essential minerals will cause all of your living landscaping to underperform throughout the whole year.
+All the plants on your property begin to grow again as ground temperatures rise above 50 degrees.
+Hence, this means your grass, your bushes, your trees, and your weeds will all require nutrients around the same time.
+And, if there’s not enough to go around, it’s likely your grass will suffer the most.
+However, a lack of essential minerals will cause all of your living landscaping to underperform throughout the whole year.

 Early spring is the perfect time to apply fertilizer to the root zones of large plants in your landscaping.
 Proper placement allows for easy access and prevents issues that come with trees and shrub roots having to search for food on their own.
 In addition to taking nutrients away from other plants in your yard, wandering roots can be a source of plumbing and foundation problems.